by Texas Homesteader ~

 But there are a couple of huge Paper Shell Pecan Trees on a back pasture as well, I assume planted decades ago from previous inhabitants.

-And I use pecans a LOT.
+I use pecans a LOT.
 In my homemade Apple Crumble, our favorite pumpkin granola, Chunky Apple Bread and more.

 Soapberries Harvested In November

-Western Soapberry trees are native to North America.
-They produce a berry which contains saponin.
 Native Americans and early settlers used the ‘soap’ produced from these berries for cleaning.
 So do I!

-My favorite use is to make them into an all-natural and zero-waste Soapberry Shampoo.
-It’s all I’ve used on my hair for years now.
+My favorite use is to make an all-natural and zero-waste Soapberry Shampoo.
+A true zero-waste treasure for sure.

 Other Foraging Opportunities